-It's Also Important to Tell the Surgeon If You Have:
+It's Also Important To Tell the Surgeon if You Have:

-Had heart palpitations
+- Had heart palpitations

-- Taken blood thinners

 - Taken medication for your heart

+- · Taken blood thinners

-- · An irregular heart rhythm
+- An irregular heart rhythm

 Afib Can Negatively Affect How a Person Feels in Other Ways, Too.

 Medications: People with Afib often need to take medications to slow the heart rate and/or control the heart rhythm.
 Blood thinners are often used to prevent clots, and thus prevent stroke.
 These medications may have the following side effects:6,7